ValdrDarmir/Evaluating-E2E-Aspect-Based-Sentiment-Analysis-Methods-A-Comparative-Study-in-the-German-Language/README.md

 ```

 - Download pretrained GloVe embeddings with this [link](https://www.deepset.ai/german-word-embeddings) and extract the file into glove/.
-- Train the model with the german corpus and evaluate it
+- Train the model with the german corpus and evaluate it.

 ```bash
 python train.py --model_name asgcn --dataset germeval --save True